 A major UK web portal for the finest Arts and Humanities web resources for education and research.
 More than 18,000 sites have been selected and evaluated by a network of subject specialists and made available through an intuitive search interface.

 An indispensable resource for scholars and students of literary theory and discourse.
 It includes almost 300 alphabetically arranged entries and subentries on critics and theorists, critical schools and movements, and the critical and theoretical innovations of specific countries and historical periods.

 JSTOR is a database consisting of full-text articles from scholarly, peer-reviewed journals from nearly every discipline taught at Calvin.
 Coverage for each journal begins with the first volume, with coverage ending for most titles three and five years ago.
 A growing number of journals now have coverage up to the present!

-Covers broad spectrum of information on thousands of authors and their works across literary disciplines and timeframes.
+Covers broad spectrum of information on thousands of authors and their works across literary disciplines and time frames.
 Wide range of subjects covered including plot summaries, literary criticism, book reviews, classic and contemporary poems, short stories and novels, and author interviews.
-Total titles indexed: 460+; Full-text titles: 380+.

 Produced by the Modern Language Association (MLA), the MLA International Bibliography is the definitive index for the study of language, literature, linguistics, rhetoric and composition, folklore, and film, covering scholarly publications from the early 20th century to the present.
 International in scope, it includes citations to journal articles, books, articles in books, series, translations, scholarly editions, websites, and dissertations, with links to full text in JSTOR, Project MUSE, and other resources.